 Well, the government recommends we eat one portion of oily fish every week, but actually farmed fish can contain omega-6 because of the diet they are fed.
 So increasingly, people are finding that taking omega-3 oils is the most efficient way to improve the ratio and control inflammation.

 There are loads of omega-3 oils to choose from, but there’s a massive spectrum when it comes to quality.
-When I was running Victory, we used Arctic Oil by EQ; and I’ve recently also started recommending Eskimo Oil – a similar though less expensive version which you can buy on Amazon.
+I’ve recently started recommending Eskimo Oil by Nutri Advanced.

-- Both EQ Pure Omega-3 oil and Eskimo Oil are derived from 100% Arctic whole wild fish off the Norwegian coast with cold-pressed olive oil and vitamin D3 – and the EQ has added fresh lemon flavour.
+- Eskimo Oil is derived from 100% Arctic whole wild fish off the Norwegian coast, mixed with cold-pressed olive oil and vitamin D3.
 This means it doesn’t taste of fish (which a good omega-3 should not do – if your omega-3 oil tastes of fish or repeats on you, then it’s rancid and doing you no good) and it isn’t from the liver where all the heavy metals are stored.

-- Importantly, and this is a really important reason for choosing this brand, EQ Arctic Oil has the lowest Totox value of any fish oil you can buy.
-Totox is a calculated value of oxidation products in the oil, so with low oxidation comes a low Totox score, which is considered a sign of a good-quality Omega-3 oil.
+- Importantly, Eskimo Oil has a low Totox (total oxidation) value of around 12.
+“Totox” is a calculated value of oxidation products in the oil, so with low oxidation comes a low Totox score, which is considered a sign of a good-quality Omega-3 oil.
 The international Totox threshold is 26 (ie anything scoring under 26 is considered good for you).
-The values in the omega-3 oil Eqology uses varies between 6 and 8 depending on the batch; by comparison, a study in the journal Biochemical and Biophysical Research Communications found that of the top three American brands of fish oils, the lowest Totox value was 50!
-(Eskimo Oil has a Totox value of around 12 – still well under the threshold of 26!)
+By comparison, a study in the journal Biochemical and Biophysical Research Communications found that of the top three American brands of fish oils, the lowest Totox value was 50!